haavee/argparse11/README.md

     cmd.addXOR( option(...), required(), option(...), ... );
 ```

-Obviously, in all the examples here the `argparse::` namespace qualifier has been omitted for readability.
+Obviously, in all the examples here the `argparse11::` namespace qualifier has been omitted for readability.

 # Actions, constraints, requirements, conversion